Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 The omni_physics_simulation module brings compiled C++ physics to your AI game pipeline — rigid body dynamics, constraint solvers, and GPU-accelerated particle systems accessible from Python via pybind11.

-The omni_physics_simulation module is a compiled C++ physics engine exposed to Python via pybind11.
-It handles rigid body dynamics, joint constraints, collision detection, and GPU-accelerated particle systems — and integrates directly with the NEPA AI Game Scene Workspace for procedural level generation with physically accurate object placement.
+omni_physics_simulation is a C++ engine wrapped in Python via pybind11.
+It handles rigid bodies, joints, collisions, and GPU-accelerated particles — all integrated with NEPA AI Game Scene Workspace for accurate level generation.

 import omni_physics_simulation as phys